 The Maggi Sue’s superior capabilities will allow scientists, students and partners to conduct research leading to a fuller understanding of North America’s unique inland seas.

-R/V Maggi Sue will be the most advanced research platform on the Great Lakes; a floating laboratory with the same instrumentation and technologies deployed in the best oceanic research.
-The science that will take place aboard the vessel will dramatically improve our ability to explore, understand, and manage the world’s most valuable freshwater resource.
+R/V Maggi Sue will be a floating laboratory with the same instrumentation and technologies deployed in the best oceanic research.
+The science that will take place aboard the vessel will dramatically improve our ability to explore, understand and manage the world’s most valuable freshwater resource.

 - Sophisticated mapping of the lake bottom, helping to identify crucial habitat and long-lost shipwrecks.